controller-logger/controller-logger/readme.md

 ### Features

-1. Automaticcally logs all APIs including input and output.
+1. Automatically logs all APIs including input and output.
-1. Automatically logs errors occuring in API.
+1. Automatically logs errors occurring in API.
 1. No side-effect in actual API implementation due to AOP logic.
 1. Automatically binds to new APIs thanks to AOP weaving.
 1. Displays file size if one of the API input or output is any file object.
 1. Works with integration testing.
-1. Detects mocked objects in intput and output and displays them accordingly, as can happen during integration testing.
+1. Detects mocked objects in input and output and displays them accordingly, as can happen during integration testing.
 1. Logging behavior is easily customizable.

 ### Performance